youyanggu/covid19_projections/path-to-herd-immunity.md

 By: [Youyang Gu](https://youyanggu.com)
 <br>December 9, 2020

 With the availability of the COVID-19 vaccine in the horizon, we present our best current estimate of the path to COVID-19 herd immunity in the United States.
-Herd immunity will be reached through immunity from two sources: vaccination and infection.
+Herd immunity will be reached through immunity from two sources: vaccination and natural infection.

 ## Table of Contents
 * [Summary](#summary)